dimitri/pgextwlist/README.md

     dim=> drop extension hstore;
     drop extension hstore;
     DROP EXTENSION

+## Custom Scripts

+Some extensions are installing objects that only the *superuser* can make use of by default, it's then a good idea to tweak permissions and grant usage to the *current_user* or even the *database owner*, depending.

+The custom scripts feature allows to do that by providing scripts to be run around the execution of the extension's script itself.

+#### create extension custom scripts

+For the creation of extension `extname` version `1.0` the following scripts will be used when they do exist, as shown here:

+  #. `${extwlist.custom_path}/extname/before--1.0.sql`

+  #. `${extwlist.custom_path}/extname/before-create.sql`, only when the
+     previous one, specific to the version being installed, does not exists.

+  #.
+The `CREATE EXTENSION` command now runs normally

+  #. `${extwlist.custom_path}/extname/after--1.0.sql`

+  #. `${extwlist.custom_path}/extname/after-create.sql`

+#### alter extension update custom scripts

+For the update of extension `extname` from version `1.0` to version `1.1` the following scripts will be used when they do exist, as shown here:

+  #. `${extwlist.custom_path}/extname/before--1.0--1.1.sql`

+  #. `${extwlist.custom_path}/extname/before-update.sql`, only when the
+   previous one does not exists.

+  #.
+The `ALTER EXTENSION UPDATE` command now runs normally

+  #. `${extwlist.custom_path}/extname/after--1.0--1.1.sql`

+  #. `${extwlist.custom_path}/extname/after-update.sql` only when the
+     previous one, specific to the versions being considered, does not exists.

+#### custom scripts templating

+Before executing them, the *extwlist* extension applies the following substitions to the *custom scripts*:

+  - any line that begins with `\echo` is removed,

+  - the literal `@extschema@` is unconditionnaly replaced by the current schema being used to create the extension objects,

+  - the literal `@current_user@` is replaced by the name of the current user,

+  - the literal `@database_owner` is replaced by the name of the current database owner.

+Tip: remember that you can execute `DO` blocks if you need dynamic sql.

 ## Internals

 The whitelisting works by overloading the `ProcessUtility_hook` and gaining